dipraj13/pdf-qa-bot/README.md

 Generate an API Key
 Set API Key in Environment

+## Create .env file in backend folder and store following in it

 ### GEMINI_API_KEY = your_key

 ## I might have deleted my api key by the time you see this so pls create you gemini api key , its pretty easy